aws-samples/serverless-hotdog-detector/README.md

 ## Testing the Example
-To test the example go to the Slack team you configured the Slack app for and try uploading images of different foods to see the results.
+To test the example open your Slack app and navigate to a channel for the team you configured the Slack app on, then try uploading pictures of different foods to see the app in action.

 ## Cleaning Up the Stack Resources